merenlab/anvio.org/help/main/programs/anvi-analyze-synteny/index.md

 If you are following the anvi'o master branch on your computer, you can create a test case for this program.

-First, go to any work directory, and run the following commands:
+First, navigate to any working directory and execute the following commands:

 ``` bash
 anvi-self-test --suite metagenomics-full \
                --output-dir TEST_OUTPUT
 ```

-Run one or more alternative scenarios and check output files:
+Execute one or more alternative scenarios and examine the output files:

 ```
 anvi-analyze-synteny -g TEST_OUTPUT/TEST-GENOMES.db \